 Like a stop loss order, a take profit order first involves setting a currency level.
 Once that currency level is reached, the trade is executed in the market.
 The currency level used for a take profit order is always better than the current market price.
 This is a way to capitalise or take profit on improvements in exchange rates without needing to constantly monitor the rate.

-World First Pty Ltd is regulated by the Australian Securities and Investments Commission (ASIC) AFS Licence number 331945.
+World First Pty Ltd is a designated remittance provider with the Australian Transaction Reports and Analysis Centre (AUSTRAC), remittance sector registration number: IND100192523-001.
+Regulated by the Australian Securities and Investments Commission (ASIC), Australian Financial Services Licence (AFSL) number 331945.
 Australian Company Number (ACN) 132 368 971.
 Member of the Financial Ombudsman Service membership number 13405.

-Up to 7x cheaper messaging is based on transfers for sums of AUD100k and AUD200k and the transfer directions include AUD to GBP, AUD to USD, AUD to EUR, AUD to NZD and AUD to SGD.
+Up to seven times cheaper messaging is based on transfers for sums of AUD100k and AUD200k and the transfer directions include AUD to GBP, AUD to USD, AUD to EUR, AUD to NZD and AUD to SGD.
 Fees not included.
+Please refer to our disclaimer for further details.